garfcat/garfcat/content/post/k8s/storage/rook-nfs.md

 ---
-title: "Rook Nfs" # Title of the blog post.
+title: "NFS 通过 rook 进行部署" # Title of the blog post.
 date: 2021-09-13T20:39:50+08:00 # Date of post creation.
-description: "Article description." # Description used for search engine.
+description: "rook nfs." # Description used for search engine.
 featured: true # Sets if post is a featured post, making appear on the home page side bar.
 draft: true # Sets whether to render this page.
 Draft of true will not be rendered.
 toc: false # Controls if a table of contents should be generated for first-level links automatically.